-Since 2011, larval and juvenile surveys have been conducted to estimate current main spawning area and period of PBF.
-In 2021, research cruises were designed to focus on ecological studies of larval/juvenile PBF by R/Vs Shunyo-Maru, Yoko-Maru, Hokko-Maru and four prefectural R/Vs. Surveys for larval/juvenile PBF were conducted in the south of Japan around Nansei Islands area, where is a major spawning ground of PBF, from May to August and also in the Sea of Japan, which is another spawning ground of PBF, from July to August.
+Since 2011, larval surveys have been conducted to estimate current main spawning area and period of PBF.
+In 2022, research cruises were designed to focus on ecological studies of larval/juvenile PBF by R/Vs of FRA, Kaiyo-Maru, Yoko-Maru, Hokko-Maru and four prefectural R/Vs. Surveys for larval/juvenile PBF were conducted in the south of Japan around Nansei Islands area, where is a major spawning ground of PBF, from May to July and also in the Sea of Japan, which is another spawning ground of PBF, from July to August.
 In addition to these two spawning grounds, the survey was conducted in Joban area in the coastal area of northeastern Japan in July and August.
-In 2021, over 1,000 of PBF larvae were captured in the spawning grounds.
+In 2022, PBF larvae were captured by all cruises in the spawning grounds.
 Small juveniles of PBF around 2-5 cm FL were also captured in Nansei Island area and Joban area by small surface-trawl net.
-Particularly, 370 PBF juveniles were captured in Kuroshio Current around Nansei Island area.
-This is the first record of mass collection of small PBF juveniles.
+The number of larval and juvenile PBF collected is currently being aggregating.